 For large scale productions, we offer MaxCyte cell transfection technology in combination with either our in-house animal component-free medium, or customer-developed medium, using either batch, fed-batch, perfusion or customer-developed processes.

 The different upstream scales are matched with appropriately scaled downstream equipment for clarification, chromatography and filtration.
-For the purification of viral vectors, we offer (but are not limited to) clarification by depth filtration with a variety of different filters including filters that combine particle purification and impurity removal.
+For the purification of viral vectors, we offer (but are not limited to) clarification by depth filtration with a variety of different filters.
+This includes filters that combine particle purification and impurity removal.
 For analysis of the product, we offer a variety of product specific assays and assay development services, such as TCID50, plaque and neutralization assays, ELISA, (q)PCR and various chromatography methods.

-Our broad experience with viral vector production and process development (production media screening, multiplicity of infection determination, day of harvest, etc.) as well as the availability of assays to demonstrate aspects such as yield, purity, integrity, infectious versus empty particles etc., allows us to deliver a complete package of purified viral vector, together with associated biochemical and analytical characterization data.
-We have delivered many viral vector research batches using multiple vector types, including AAV vectors, adenoviral vectors, lentiviral vector, measles vectors and VSV vectors.
+Our broad experience with viral vector production, process development and assays allows us to deliver a complete package.
+You will receive purified viral vector material, together with the associated biochemical and analytical characterization data.
+We have delivered many viral vector research batches using multiple vector types; AAV, adeno, lenti, measles and VSV.